WHAT BASEBALL CARDS ARE THE MOST EXPENSIVE

 In considering the detailed histories and what makes each of these cards uniquely desirable, several common trends emerge that define baseball’s most prized pieces of cardboard.
 An all-time great player who enjoyed long term success like Wagner, Mantle, or Griffey is essential.
 Extreme rarity factors hugely, from the unknown print numbers of 1900s tobacco cards to parallels numbered under 100.
 Iconic rookie status seems to hold the most cachet, though stars in the prime of their careers can also work.
 And of course, high grades make or break mainstream appeal and auction value for serious collectors.
 When all these components align in a single card, you have the potential for truly legendary, record-setting prices in the hundreds of thousands to millions.

-Read also: PITTSBURGH PIRATES BASEBALL CARDS
+Read also: BEST BASEBALL CARDS OF THE 80's AND 90's

 In summing up, the handful of cards profiled here represent the absolute pinnacle of desire and value among baseball memorabilia collectors.
 From vintage tobaccos to 80s/90s rookies to modern autographs, each captures perfectly the magic intersection of player fame, rarity factors, and condition that defines the exclusive class of seven-figure baseball cards.
 As the only physical remnants of certain eras and players long retired, these rare pieces of memorabilia will likely retain and potentially increase their status for serious investors and fans in the future.